 Pulse's CMO on Vocal Video and their Video Marketing Strategy

-Ras Gill-Boulos, CMO at Pulse, shares her experience with Vocal Video and how video is key to their marketing strategy going forward.
+In this video, Ras Gill-Boulos, CMO at Pulse, shares her experience with Vocal Video and how video is key to their marketing strategy going forward:

 Why are testimonial videos important to your business?